reqv/IcyPong/README.md

 - Bonuses

 ### Dependencies
 SFML library version 2.0 or later.
-You cen get it from [Official Site](https://www.sfml-dev.org/).
+You can get it from [Official Site](https://www.sfml-dev.org/).

 ### How to use this application